 The participation is admission free.

-The program is supported by the Canada Fund for Local Initiatives and the Consulate General of the Republic of Germany Istanbul.
+The program is supported by the Embassy of Canada in Turkey and the Consulate General of the Republic of Germany Istanbul.

 Kutaiba Hajirah is a Syrian, Canadian filmmaker who started his career as a camera man in the Syrian TV.
 In 2012, he moved to Egypt and worked in different media outlets as assistant director, post-production producer, and camera operator.
 In 2014, he moved to Turkey and worked as camera operator for many Documentary films, YouTube content and news TV channels.
 In 2017, he moved to Canada to study Documentary film making.